 Simbrofo Light Ghana Ltd - The SPV owning company, Registered in ACCRA Ghana for the 20MW Solar Farm at Simbrofo in the Central Region of Ghana, Directors David Tamakloe & Victor NooNoo.
 The Holding company is Simbrofo Light Ghana Ltd UK Ltd in the UK, Directors Alan Brewer MSc & Steve Filary HNC, facilitators of the project.
 A Provisional License was granted and issued on the 20th December 2016.
 PPA draft issued in November 2017 agreed upon late November and a Sovereign Guarantee (PCOA) requested from the Ministry of Finance in December 2017.
-Possible Build start date of January / February 2018 & operational October or November 2018.
+Possible Build start date now of August / September 2018 after PPA has been issued in June 2018 & operational October 2019.

 Within our consortium we have companies who Design - Build - Fund and Operate Solar Farms to the highest standards.
 Alpin Sun GmBH from Germany arranged by PSECC Solar Farms Ltd are the chosen EPC company and EEC Spolka Z.O.O. in Poland have arranged Polish components and some suppliers.